 - When the date of the service is placed on the calendar, the organist will be notified.
 The couple should arrange for an appointment with the organist as early as possible.

 - Flowers may be placed at the altar.
-They may be purchased from and arranged by the florist, or purchased by and arranged by a member of the altar guild.
+They may be purchased from and arranged by the florist, or purchased and arranged by a member of the St. John’s Altar Guild.
 Certain size and height limits apply, so the details need to be worked out with the wedding coordinator.

 - Flowers remain at the altar after the service for use on Sunday, and are later taken to the sick and homebound.